chainpoint/chainpoint-cli/README.md

 ## Usage

 ```
-$ chainpoint
+$ chp
-Usage: chainpoint <command> [options] <argument>
+Usage: chp <command> [options] <argument>

 Commands:
   submit   submit a hash to be anchored
   update   retrieve an updated proof for your hash(es), if available
   verify   verify a proof's anchor claims
   import   import a proof
   export   export a proof
   list     display the status of every hash in the local database
   show     show the proof for a hash_id_node
   delete   delete a hash from the local database
+  version  show the CLI version

 Options:
   -s, --server  specify server to use
                                 [string] [default: "http://127.0.0.1:9090"]
+  -q, --quiet   suppress all non-error output                          [boolean]
+  -j, --json    format all output as json                              [boolean]
   --help        show help                                              [boolean]

 You must specify a command.